EpilepsyImagingCCF/FCD-detection-with-SBM-and-MRF/README.md

 If you use this code or data processing pipeline in your research, please cite the original paper:

-Su TY, Hu S, Wang X, et al. Surface-based detection of focal cortical dysplasia using magnetic resonance fingerprinting and machine learning. *Epilepsia*.
+Su TY, Hu S, Wang X, et al. Surfaced-based detection of focal cortical dysplasia using magnetic resonance fingerprinting and machine learning. *Epilepsia*.
 2026;67(1):257-271. doi:10.1111/epi.18667

----

-**Reference**
-This draft was generated based on the detailed processing steps and data organization you provided in your query.
-All text has been rephrased and restructured in my own words to ensure originality and to follow standard GitHub README conventions (clear sections, hierarchical headings, code blocks for readability, and practical usage notes).
-No original sentences from external sources were copied directly.